projectcalico/libcalico-go/docs/calicoctl/commands/get.md

 on the CLI, or defined in a separate file.

 When writing a template, be aware that the data passed to the template is a golang slice of resource-lists.
-The resource-lists are defined in the [libcalic API](https://github.com/tigera/libcalico-go/tree/master/lib/api) and there is a resource-list defined for each resource type.
-A resource-list contains an Items field which is iteself a slice of resources.
+The resource-lists are defined in the [libcalic API](../resources/README.md) and there is a resource-list defined for each resource type.
+A resource-list contains an Items field which is itself a slice of resources.
 Thus, to output the "Name" field from the supplied data, it is necessary to enumerate over the slice of resource-lists and the items within that list.